 Pick-your-own fruit and vegetable farms are becoming destinations for families looking to inject a lot of fun and a little learning into their next “shopping” trip.
-Skip the supermarket chain and go directly to the source for everything from blackberries to peaches to vine-ripened grapes.
+Skip the supermarket chain and go directly to the source for everything from blackberries to peaches to vine-ripened grapes—and pumpkins.

 We might be living the urban American lifestyle, but there are still plenty of farmers sprinkled throughout the area who are willing to open their doors and give their time to families looking for a lesson in agriculture.
 We rounded up a few of the best spots for families looking to get out of the produce aisle and back to their roots.